node-hub/AppTemplate/README.md

 2. Make sure you have our client installed
   - If not => `npm i -g hubbub_community`
 * `bamboozle` ~ Runs the client
-* `/dev http://localhost:3000` ~ Changes socket to direct connect to your server
+* `/dev` ~ Changes socket to direct connect to your server.
+Your server HAS TO BE on localhost:4444

 #### You will be able to see when you type in the client command line, the same message returned back